-- [1] Take the sample bottle with water out of the automated sampler or single stage jar off the ground or fill a clear sample bottle with a grab sample and wipe off exterior. - [a] Grab samples will be collected during daylight hours in a wide-mouth clear glass or plastic container within 30 minutes of discharge from a storm event. - [2] ITEM 1: Document the monitoring period by entering Apr-May, Jun-Jul, Aug-Sep, or Oct-Nov. - [a] IF the stormwater discharge collected is from a rain event from the previous monitoring period and the visual assessment is made in the following monitoring period,
+- [1] Take the sample bottle with water out of the automated sampler or single stage jar off the ground or fill a clear sample bottle with a grab sample and wipe off exterior. - [a] Grab samples are collected during daylight hours in a wide-mouth clear glass or plastic container within 30 minutes of discharge from a storm event. - [2] ITEM 1: Document the monitoring period by entering Jan-Mar, Apr-Jun, Jul-Sep, or Oct-Dec. - [a] IF the stormwater discharge collected is from a rain event from the previous monitoring period and the visual assessment is made in the following monitoring period,